onap/demo/README.md

         dns_forwarder: PUT THE IP OF DNS FORWARDER FOR ONAP DEPLOYMENT'S OWN DNS SERVER
         oam_network_cidr: 10.0.0.0/16

 ONAP installs a DNS server used to resolve IP addresses in the ONAP OAM private network.
-ONAP Amsterdam Release also requires OpenStack Designate DNS support for the DCAE platform, so as to allow IP address discovery and communication among DCAE elements.
-This is required because the ONAP HEAT template only installs the DCAE bootstrap container, which will in turn install the entire DCAE platform.
-As such, at installation time, the IP addresses of the DCAE components are unknown.
-The DNS server that ONAP installs needs to be connected to the Designate DNS to allow communication between the DCAE elements and the other ONAP components.
-To this end, dns\_list, external\_dns, and dns\_forwarder should all have the IP address of the Designate DNS.
-These three parameters are redundant, but still required for Amsterdam Release.
+Unlike Amsterdam Release, ONAP Beijing does not requires OpenStack Designate DNS support for the DCAE platform.
+For Beijing Release, in fact, all the DCAE containers are installed in a single VM that has access to the OAM network.
 Originally, dns\_list and external\_dns were both used to circumvent some limitations of older OpenStack versions.
 In future releases, the DNS settings and parameters in HEAT will be consolidated.
-The Designate DNS is configured to access the external DNS.
-As such, the ONAP DNS will forward to the Designate DNS the queries from ONAP components to the external world.
-The Designate DNS will then forward those queries to the external DNS.

-DCAE spins up ONAP's data collection and analytics system in two phases.
-The first is the launching of a bootstrap VM that is specified in the ONAP Heat template, as described above.
-This VM requires a number of deployment-specific configuration parameters being provided so that it can subsequently bring up the DCAE system.
-There are two groups of parameters.
-The first group relates to the launching of DCAE VMs, including parameters such as the keystone URL and additional VM image IDs/names.
-Hence these parameters need to be provided to DCAE.
-Note that although DCAE VMs will be launched in the same tenant as the rest of ONAP, because DCAE may use MultiCloud node as the agent for interfacing with the underlying cloud, it needs a separate keystone URL (which points to MultiCloud node instead of the underlying cloud).
-The second group of configuration parameters relate to DNS As A Service support (DNSaaS).
-DCAE requires DNSaaS for registering its VMs into organization-wide DNS service.
-For OpenStack, DNSaaS is provided by Designate, as mentioned above.
-Designate support can be provided via an integrated service endpoint listed under the service catalog of the OpenStack installation; or proxyed by the ONAP MultiCloud service.
-For the latter case, a number of parameters are needed to configure MultiCloud to use the correct Designate service.
-These parameters are described below:
+Due to the new DCAE installation methodology, the following parameters are deprecated and no longer needed for DCAE instantiation:

         dcae_keystone_url: PUT THE MULTIVIM PROVIDED KEYSTONE API URL HERE
         dcae_centos_7_image: PUT THE CENTOS7 VM IMAGE NAME HERE FOR DCAE LAUNCHED CENTOS7 VM
         dcae_domain: PUT THE NAME OF DOMAIN THAT DCAE VMS REGISTER UNDER
         dcae_public_key: PUT THE PUBLIC KEY OF A KEYPAIR HERE TO BE USED BETWEEN DCAE LAUNCHED VMS
         dcae_private_key: PUT THE SECRET KEY OF A KEYPAIR HERE TO BE USED BETWEEN DCAE LAUNCHED VMS
         dnsaas_config_enabled: PUT WHETHER TO USE PROXYED DESIGNATE
         dnsaas_region: PUT THE DESIGNATE PROVIDING OPENSTACK'S REGION HERE
         dnsaas_keystone_url: PUT THE DESIGNATE PROVIDING OPENSTACK'S KEYSTONE URL HERE